 Next, enable Falloff in the Visibility tab.
 Adjust the distances and percentages to match those below:

 Drag this material onto the Gobo spot light object.
-While the material is selected in the heirarchy, click into the material’s Tag tab and confirm a few final settings.
+While the material is selected in the hierarchy, click into the material’s Tag tab and confirm a few final settings.

 Depending on your gobo pattern, you might need to play with the Offset, Length & Tiles to get the texture lined up nicely.